 The past decades have seen a growing use of comics (i.e., sequential presentation of images and/or text) educational material.
 However, there are inconsistent reports regarding their effectiveness.
 In this study, we aim to systematically review empirical studies that have investigated the use of comics in education; and to quantitatively explore these effects using a meta-analysis.
-To do so, we will search PubMed, Scopus, Google Scholar, Open Grey, and Web of Science for studies employing an experimental design that uses comics education material compared to non-comics education material in general population samples.
-We hypothesize that if learning via comics operates in the same way as learning via non-comics material, namely texts, then, comics and texts will have the same impact on learning; however, if the combination of text and images confers greater communicability beyond learning via texts, then we hypothesize that comics will have a greater impact on learning.
-Our findings will not only shed light on whether comics are equally or more effective education material than texts, but also on the conditions in which comics can foster learning.
+To do so, we will search PubMed, Scopus, and Web of Science for studies employing an experimental design that uses comics education material compared to non-comics education material in general population samples.
+We hypothesize that if learning via comics operates in the same way as learning via non-comics material, namely texts), then, comies and texts will have the same impact on learning; however, if the combination of text and images confers greater communicability beyond learning via texts, then we hypothesize that ether and images are equally or more effective education material than texts, but also on the conditions in which comics can foster learning.